acrenwelge/Portfolio-Reference-Documents/javams-guidelines.md

 2. Add **Job Title** as **Software Developer** or **Software Engineer** or **Full stack Software Developer**.

 3.  **Industry equivalency** –Add your top 5 key skills that are relevant to your core technology stack and the equivalency in months for each skill.
-	- **Recommended Industry Equivalency Skills** - Java, SQL, Angular 2+, React, Spring Framework, Spring Data, Spring Boot, Spring MVC, Spring AOP, Hibernate, JDBC, DevOps, Microservices, JUnit, and AWS.
+	- **Recommended Industry Equivalency Skills** - Java, SQL, JavaScript, TypeScript, Angular 2+, React, Spring Framework, Spring Data, Spring Boot, Spring MVC, Spring AOP, Hibernate, JDBC, DevOps, Microservices, JUnit, and AWS.
 	- **Agile** and **Git** are not allowed.

 5.  **About** **Me**